 Introduction:

 Coming to a fair and equitable financial agreement is one of the most challenging areas of divorce proceedings, but it is also one of the most important.
-For many separating couples, making sure the finances are dealt with accordingly is second only to ensuring the best outcome for their children.
+For many separating couples, making sure the finances are dealt with appropriately is second only to ensuring the best outcome for their children.

 Which Pensions Are “On The Table” In Divorce Proceedings?